22aispro/DiddyLevel/README.md

 # Please place module in ServerStorage / Please put LevelMethods and LevelHandler under DiddyLevel module

-Handles leveling and xp awarding
-Simple and easy to use
+A simple easy to use module that handles leveling & XP awarding.